monsivamon/AdGuard_DNS_Filter_for_myself/README.md

 - This filter is intended for testing and personal use only.
 - I do not guarantee its effectiveness in blocking ads, trackers, or harmful content.
-- Use at your own risk.
-I am not responsible for any issues caused by using this filter.
+- Use at your own risk — I'm not responsible if anything breaks or goes wrong.

 ---